pachamamista/CIM640_CREATIVE-CODING/Homework/4_midterm/README.md

 #### In your sketch, include a title and instruction (3 Points) and a background image (2 Points)
 #### A display font was also used for the instructions.
 I have included the name of the sketch, the title and simple instructions for the user.
+A background image is used for the living room.

 #### 5 points of Interaction (15 Points - 3 Points each)